Within the Infrastructure Portfolio CME is focused on the following strategies to deliver the industry's vision:

 - Government processes are streamlined, transparent and simplified, reducing regulatory burden.

-- The WA water regulatory framework which supports the strategic priorities of the resources sector, including by recognising the significant investment resources companies make in water resource development and management.
+- There should be transparency in energy policy development and implementation, energy market competition should be encouraged, security of supply and diversity of energy sources, and investment in infrastructure and technology.
+The water regulatory framework should support the strategic priorities of the resources sector, including by recognising the significant investment resources companies make in water resource development and management.

 Projects and Issues